Deare-stack/Java-Cafe---Online-Food-Drink-Ordering-System/java_cafe/README.md

-# Katrina Cwiertniewicz, Deare Abudushalamu, Brittany Klose
+# Deare Abudushalamu, Brittany Klose, Katrina Cwiertniewicz
-# CSC 351
 # 12/09/24

-# DB Final Project: Implementing a 3-tier client/server application involving a Web Browser, NodeJS Web server, and MySQl DB server
+The project uses Express.js for the backend, supporting CRUD operations for user accounts, orders, and product listings.
+The database is built with MySQL to manage user information, orders, and product categories efficiently.

+This project serves as both a practical application for learning full-stack development and a functional prototype for a real-world cafe business.